elixir-lang/elixir/README.md

 # Roadmap

 * Add true, false, if/else, case/when
-* Add Erlang local calls
-* Check what happens with several method definitions
 * Add alias_method
-* Add interpolation to regexp and atoms
 * Add missing types (regexp, ranges, bitstream)
 * Add $"foo" as shortcut to create a list of integers
 * Allow classes to be reopened